 You also get the ability to apply for artist advances, which is great for up-and-coming artists.
 However, the distribution time for free users is the biggest drawback, taking up to 4 weeks to release.

-If you're happy to wait, Amuse is a great platform to use and is better for artists looking to get scouted and get help with their growth.
-This is something Routenote doesn't offer and is a huge bonus of Amuse.
+If you’re happy to wait, Amuse is a great platform to use and is better for artists looking to get scouted and get help with their growth.
+This is something Routenote doesn’t offer and is a huge bonus for Amuse.